 Your ratings suggest that you are low on this scale.
 Your coworkers may experience you as strong-willed, domineering, or inaccessible in some way.
 Being assertive and exerting control are necessary characteristics in leaders, but there is a fine line between being assertive and being autocratic.
 People may hesitate to come to you for help, or to offer ideas for fear of being criticized.
-You may have a reputation for disparaging other's ideas, dominating discussions, or getting angry over mistakes, which can lead to an atmosphere of fear and mistrust.
+You may have a reputation for disparaging others' ideas, dominating discussions, or getting angry over mistakes, which can lead to an atmosphere of fear and mistrust.
+Being seen as intimidating could be the result of your high performance standards, self-doubt, or controlling behavior that happens under stress or pressure.

-Your inapproachability could be connected to a drive to get things done, or related to your high performance standards or your self-assuredness.
-Perhaps your score relates to some challenge in your current context: a new role, manager, team, or assignment.
-It might also be a controlling behavior that happens under stress or pressure.
 However, as you strive to reach goals, it's important for you to be aware of how your behavior influences others.
-Being too assertive, or quick to opine may be experienced by others as dominant, inflexible or even lacking objectivity.
-There is a danger that your opinions may not always be right, and that you're missing out on valuable contributions and even critical information from others.
+Reacting unpredictably, being overly assertive, or hard to approach can lead people to disengage or fail to seek help when needed.
+There is a danger that you could be missing out on valuable contributions and even critical information from others.

 You may be a confident, reserved, or authoritarian leader.
-While these qualities may have helped you achieve things and drive projects forward, you must remember that other's contributions are vital to the long term success of any endeavor.

-To increase your approachability, some things that may help you improve in this area include:
+While these qualities may have helped you achieve things and drive projects forward, you must remember that others' contributions are vital to the long term success of any endeavor.
+To increase your approachability, some things that may help you improve include:

-- 1. Practice active listening.
-Show people that you are attending to what they say by giving them visual and auditory cues, for instance, nodding your head, making eye contact, and asking questions.
-Reiterate what you heard to check your understanding of what they said. - 2.
-Watch out for over-reacting to things.
+- Watch out for over-reacting to things.
 Under stress and pressure, or when receiving difficult news, it's easy to react negatively.
-Some people are more naturally expressive and emotional than others, yet it's important to be mindful of the impact this has on others.
-Emotionally over-reacting to frustration can result in people not sharing information, hiding bad news, or not asking for help out of fear of your reaction. - 3.
-Watch out for negative reactions such as sarcasm, cynicism, ridicule, or other contemptuous verbal or non-verbal communications.
-Though less volatile and intense as yelling or screaming, they are just as likely to shut people down and create an atmosphere of mistrust and fear. - 4.
-Ask yourself, honestly: Do you feel threatened when someone has an idea that others like better than yours?
+For some, expressing emotions may be their style.
+Yet be mindful of the impact this has on others.
+Emotionally over-reacting to frustration can result in people not sharing information, hiding bad news, or not asking for help out of fear of your reaction. - Ask yourself, honestly: Do you feel threatened when someone has an idea that others like better than yours?
 Do you feel you have to have an answer for everything?
-If yes, then work with a coach on this, and make it a practice to make room for and appreciate other's ideas. - 5.
-When you don't agree, explain the reasons for your disagreement without criticizing the other person or their idea.
+If yes, then work with a coach on this, and make it a practice to make room for and appreciate others' ideas. - When you don't agree, explain the reasons for your disagreement without criticizing the other person or their idea.
 Learn the difference between disagreement and criticism.
 Disagreement is based on the substance of an idea.
 Criticism simply puts down the other idea or the person, but doesn't explain the reason it doesn't work, nor the benefits of the alternative.
-Speak for your idea, not only against the other. - 6.
-If you do have feedback to give to someone, do it in private.
-Make a specific time and place for it.
-Don't give feedback, especially critical feedback, "on the fly." - 7.
-Become aware of how much you speak and how much you listen.
+Speak for your idea, not against the other. - Become aware of how much you speak and how much you listen.
 Do you find yourself debating just for the sake of debating?
 Strive to be aware whether, and to what degree, the people around you participate.
-Do they speak freely, or do they fall silent?
+Do they speak freely, or do they just go silent?
 Can they disagree and voice a different opinion?
-Make sure that there is sufficient debate in the meetings you run. - 8.
-Recognize the benefits of having more than one point of view: decisions are more thought through, the other person may have a piece of missing (but critical) information, and when people contribute to a decision there's more commitment and engagement. - 9.
-Make it a habit in meetings to notice who has, and who has not spoken.
-Invite others to speak, and ask those who haven't spoken to share their ideas. - 10.
-Verbally appreciate people for their contribution.
-Make it a habit to say, "I appreciate the perspective," or, "Thank you, that's helpful."
+Make sure that there is sufficient debate in the meetings you run.